Health food cafes in Seminyak worth visiting

 Jalan Kayu Cendana No. 7

-Sisterfields is the obvious place to start a list on healthy restaurants in Seminyak.
-This Australian-owned cafe has made a name for itself among food bloggers and travel sites and attracts both international tourists as well as those that are established locals.
-The comforting Australian menu and rave reviews means that it is often packed with jolly customers, so you may need to bring your patience and park your car down the street in Seminyak Square.
+Sisterfields is the obvious place to start a list of healthy restaurants in Seminyak.
+This Australian-owned cafe has made a name for itself among food bloggers and travel sites and attracts both international tourists as well as those that are established, locals.
+The comforting Australian menu and rave reviews mean that it is often packed with jolly customers, so you may need to bring your patience and park your car down the street in Seminyak Square.